jim-schwoebel/voice_gender_detection/README.md

 Intuitively, we know that most of the features that matter for separating out genders are mostly audio-related features like the fundamental frequency, MFCC coeffiicents, and formant frequencies.

-As a first pass, we can use some of the feature arrays of the [Voicebook]().
+To simplify things, we can just featurize the files with the train_audioclassify.py script.
+I slighly modified this script to include being able to take in .M4A files and converting them to .WAV files.

 ## Modeling techniques